 Before entering academia, Professor Snow practiced for over sixteen years, beginning her legal career as a Covington and Burling Westwood Fellowship at the Neighborhood Legal Services Program, representing low-income District of Columbia residents.
-She also served as Director of Legal Services at Advocates for Justice and Education, where she represented students in school disciplinary hearings and trained District of Columbia stakeholders on special education law and the school-to-prison pipeline.
-Her longstanding commitment to ending education disparity continued in her role as a Supervising Attorney at the Georgia Legal Services Program.
-In addition to representing low-income clients in civil proceedings, she regularly engaged in policy advocacy, leading a statewide advocacy committee to combat discriminatory school suspension and disciplinary practices against students of color in Georgia.
+In addition to representing low-income clients in civil proceedings, she regularly engaged in policy advocacy.
+In Georgia, she lead a statewide advocacy committee to combat discriminatory school suspension and disciplinary practices against students of color.
 She also served on one of Georgia’s Domestic Violence Task Force to develop a community-based response to domestic violence.

 Professor Snow is the former Vice-President of the Capital Area Muslim Bar Association, an elected member of the D.C.
-Bar Board of Governors, and President of Karamah: Muslim Women Lawyers for Human Rights.
+Bar Board of Governors, and past president of KARAMAH: Muslim Women Lawyers for Human Rights.

 Vice President | Asad Rahman